Dani's House

 Dani's House is a British children's comedy series broadcast on CBBC and starring Dani Harmer.
 The first series premiered on 26 September 2008, and its fifth series concluded on 19 July 2012.
 It has received several awards and nominations from BAFTA Kids.
 A spin-off called Dani's Castle aired from 2013 to 2015.
-Currently, all 5 series are available to stream on BBC iPlayer.

 Plot

 Dani is a teenage actress and singer who is regularly left in charge of her younger brother Max, his friend Ben, and their youngest baby sibling, "the baby from hell" who is only shown in a cot.
 She and her friends Toby and Sam spend most of their time at her house in a den hangout.
 As they go about their lives, they encounter some bizarre situations.
 Meanwhile, two aliens known as Coordinators (Coordinator Zang and Coordinator Zark) observe their actions.
 In series 2, Dani's family has moved to a new house.
 Toby has gone to medical school, and Dani becomes friends with Jack.
 The "baby from hell" is no longer referenced but is replaced by a "cat from hell", who also disappears in series 3 and who is also Jack's nemesis.

 In series 4, Dani gets a part in the medical drama/soap opera McHurties Hospital.
 Her friend Sam has been training to become an astronaut, and eventually leaves the cast to become a scientist and space-explorer for NASA.
 Ruby, Dani's enthusiastic personal trainer, joins the cast, as well as Maisy, her prank-pulling younger sister, the latter of whom becomes a foil for Max.

 In series 5, Dani continues her career as an actress, while Jack works as a DJ, and Ruby continues as a personal trainer.
 Max pursues a career as a grime artist, and goes on a world tour.
 Their cousin Megaboyd teams up with Maisy and plays pranks on Dani and her friends.
 Ben tries to find some new hobbies.
 The show ended after 5 series, making it one of the most successful CBBC shows of all time.